Deepshikhaverma18/-Algorithmic-Stablecoin-with-Price-Stability/README.md

 ## Project Vision

-To create a decentralized, trustless stablecoin that maintains price stability without relying on collateral alone, providing a scalables and resilient digital currency.
+To create a decentralized, trustless stablecoin that maintains price stability without relying on collateral alone, providing a scalable and resilient digital currency.

 ## Key Features
 - ERC20 token compliant stablecoin.